10 Ways to Get Rid of Pesky Age Spots

 8. Ask your doctor about in-office microdermabrasion

-This is a souped-up version of gentle exfoliation where your dermatologist uses a wand or brush attachment to spray tiny particles of aluminum oxide or sodium chloride crystals over your face.
-“Microdermabrasion is a great way to exfoliate your stratum corneum and gently stimulate collagen growth without significant downtime,” says Kim.
+This is a souped-up version of gentle exfoliation in which your dermatologist uses a wand or brush attachment to spray tiny particles of aluminum oxide or sodium chloride crystals over your face.
+“Microdermabrasion is a great way to exfoliate your stratum corneum and gently stimulate collagen growth without significant downtime,” Kim says.
 “It also promotes better penetration of topical ingredients.
-In combination with an at-home brightening skin-care regimen, regular dermatologist-office microdermabrasion treatments can help to reduce brown spots.”
+In combination with an at-home brightening skin care regimen, regular dermatologist office microdermabrasion treatments can help to reduce brown spots.”
 Keep a good thing going with at-home use of retinol and/or vitamin C.